serilog-contrib/serilog-ui/README.md

 ### Authorization

 By default serilog-ui allows access to the log page only for local requests.
 In order to give appropriate rights for production use, you need to configure authorization.
 You can add your own implementations of the `IUiAuthorizationFilter` interface, whose Authorize method is used to allow or prohibit a request.
-The first step is to provide your own implementation.:
+The first step is to provide your own implementation:

 ```csharp
 public void Configure(IApplicationBuilder appBuilder)